(and how to implement them)

 the object, then parse

 the resulting string.
-What we get is a new object totally unaware of its origin.
+What we get is a new object that is totally unaware of its origin.

-Note: In the previous solution the methods of the object are retained but here they are not.
-JSON
+It’s important to note that in the prior example the methods of the object are retained, but here they are not.
+Since JSON

-format does not support functions, therefore they are just removed altogether.
+format does not support functions, they are removed altogether.

 object and copy its properties to the target